Canada Border Services Agency: Canada–United States Integrated Border Enforcement Teams

-Integrated Border Enforcement Teams (IBETs) were created as a part of the Accord to consolidate the law-enforcement and intelligence-gathering expertise of different agencies in both countries.
-The IBETs consist of members from the CBSA, RCMP, CBP, U.S. Coast Guard, and U.S. ICE Teams.
-However, IBETs also enlists the help of other municipal, state/provincial, and federal agencies on certain projects.
+Integrated Border Enforcement Teams (IBET) were created as a part of the Accord to consolidate the law-enforcement and intelligence-gathering expertise of different agencies in both countries.
+The IBET consists of members from the CBSA, RCMP, CBP, U.S. Coast Guard, and U.S. ICE Teams.
+However, IBETs also enlist the help of other municipal, provincial, and federal agencies on certain projects.

-In Canada, IBETs operate in 15 regions across the Canada-U.S. border in air, sea and land modes.
+In Canada, IBETs operate in 15 regions across the Canada-U.S. border in air, sea, and land modes.
 They are based on a model started along the B.C.-Washington state border in 1996.
-Since their inception, IBETs have helped disrupt smuggling rings involved in the drug trade, alcohol, tobacco, grand theft auto, and human trafficking.

-The Dodge Charger is currently used by the CBSA's Inland Enforcement Program, while the Ford Explorer, the Ford Police Interceptor Sedan, the Dodge Caravan and Ford F-250 are used at port of entries.
-Other vehicles include the Chevrolet Impala, the Chevrolet Tahoe, the Ford F-350, the Ford E-250, the Dodge RAM, the Chevrolet Silverado and a Navistar International HV used as the agency's X-RAY truck.
+Since their inception, IBETs have helped disrupt smuggling rings involved in the Smuggling of Alcohol, drug trade, Tobacco, grand theft auto, and human trafficking.
+The Dodge Charger is currently used by the CBSA's Inland Enforcement Program, while the Ford Explorer, the Ford Police Interceptor Sedan, the Dodge Caravan, and the Ford F-250 are used at the port of entry.
+Other vehicles include the Chevrolet Impala, the Chevrolet Tahoe, the Ford F-350, the Ford E-250, the Dodge RAM, the Chevrolet Silverado, and a Navistar International HV used as the agency's X-RAY truck.

 Organization

-CBSA regions and branches
+CBSA branches

-The CBSA has seven regions across Canada, including Atlantic Region, Greater Toronto Area Region, Northern Ontario Region, Pacific Region, Prairie Region, Quebec Region, and Southern Ontario Region.
+The CBSA has seven regions across Canada, including the Atlantic Region, the Greater Toronto Area Region, the Northern Ontario Region, the Pacific Region, the Prairie Region, the Quebec Region, and the Southern Ontario Region.
 The Agency consists of nine branches and one group reporting directly to the President.